We need your help! Please consider gifting $25 a month to help a family in need.

 Need Assistance?
 Call Today!

-24 Hour Crisis Line (859) 535-3203
+24-Hour Emergency Line (859) 535-3203

 Need Assistance?
 Call Today!

-24 Hour Crisis Line (859) 535-3203
+24-Hour Emergency Line (859) 535-3203

-Rhema Word Foundation "One Love Guarded by Two Wings "
+Rhema Word Foundation "One love guarded by two wings"

 Rhema (Greek) Spoken Word; “an utterance".
 A Rhema: the Holy Spirit brings awareness to our attention of a current situation or need for direction.